 The next step is to specify advanced scoring options.
 Because Iteman is based on classical test theory, all examinees are scored with number-correct or sum scoring.
 However, you have the option to convert that to scaled scoring or to classify examinees.

-This refers to the practice of converting scores to an arbitary scale before reporting them.
+This refers to the practice of converting scores to an arbitrary scale before reporting them.
 There are many benefits to doings so.
 Iteman supports the following two approaches:

 - You can convert the scale using a simple linear transformation.
 The raw scores are first multiplied by the slope coefficient and then the intercept is added to the product.
 For example, if you want the scores to be reported on a scale of 100 to 200 for a test of 50 items, the scaled score could be specified as SCALE = RAW × 2 + 100.